nginx/unit-docs/source/installation.rst

    .. tab:: SCLo

-      If you use `SCLo Software Collections
+      If you use the `SCLo Software Collections
       <https://wiki.centos.org/SpecialInterestGroup/SCLo>`_, you can install
       Unit's PHP modules as packages from the corresponding repo.
 Besides other dependencies, the packages require the :ref:`core Unit installation